MorphoCloud/MorphoDepotDocs/Segmenter.md

 ## Prerequsites
 * A github account for this work.  *Note: you may want a dedicated account just for your segmentation projects if you are concerned about using your personal github credentials on a cloud machine*
 * Familiarity with 3D Slicer's segmentation tools (See, for example, the [SlicerMorph tutorials](https://github.com/SlicerMorph/Tutorials/blob/main/Segmentation/README.md) and the Slicer documentation at [Slicer.org](https://slicer.org)
-* Some basic familiarity with git and github (as [described here](https://github.com/SlicerMorph/Tutorials/tree/main/git-and-github), although you cam mostly accomplish what you need via the web interface).
+* Some basic familiarity with git and github (as [described here](https://github.com/SlicerMorph/Tutorials/tree/main/git-and-github), although you cam mostly accomplish what you need via the SlicerMorphoDepot interface).

 ## Install `gh`
-* The [gh](https://github.com/cli/cli) tool as [described here](https://github.com/cli/cli?tab=readme-ov-file#installation) and make sure it is in your shell's `PATH` and that you have logged in with your github account.
+* The [`gh`](https://github.com/cli/cli) tool as [described here](https://github.com/cli/cli?tab=readme-ov-file#installation) and make sure it is in your shell's `PATH` and that you have logged in with your github account.
+If you are using a MorphoCloud insance `gh` will be preinstalled.
 * Use `gh --version` to confirm you have version 2.58.0 or higher.
 * Use `gh auth login` to activate your account login, something like this:
 ```